awsdocs/ec2-image-builder-user-guide/doc_source/security_iam_service-with-iam.md

 # How EC2 Image Builder works with IAM<a name="security_iam_service-with-iam"></a>

 Before you use IAM to manage access to Image Builder, you should understand what IAM features are available to use with Image Builder\.
-To get a high\-level view of how Image Builder and other AWS services work with IAM, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.
+To get a high\-level view of how Image Builder and other AWS services work with IAM, see [AWS services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.

 **Topics**
 + [Image Builder identity\-based policies](#security_iam_id-based-policy-examples)